opixelum/brain-disk-gitbook/docs/glossary.md

 ### Open Source Intelligence (OSINT)

 Collection and analysis of data gathered from open sources to produce actionable intelligence.

 ## P

+### Penetration test (pentest)

+Authorized simulated cyberattack on a computer system, performed to evaluate the security of the system; this is not to be confused with a vulnerability assessment.

 ### Polymorphism